 Now, let’s say that after training the data, there is a new separate flower (say Rose) from the bunch and you need to ask the machine to identify it.

-Since your machine has already learned the things, it needs to use that knowledge.
+Since your machine has already learned things, it needs to use that knowledge.

-The machine will classify the flower regarding the presence (or absence of thorns) and color and would label the flower name as Rose.
+The machine will classify the flower regarding the presence (or absence of thorns) and color and would label the flower name like Rose.

 This is how machines learn from training data (the bunch of flowers in our case) and then use the knowledge to label data.

 That is why the process is widely known as machine learning.